Nobel Biocare: The 1990s

 At the turn of the decade, osseointegration, as an observed process, was 25 years old.
 In 1990, Brånemark System was registered as a trademark in the US.
 In 1993, in need of further sources of funding to continue its expansion and growth plans, Nobelpharma was listed on the Stockholm Stock Exchange in 1994.
 In 1996, the company changed its name to Nobel Biocare.
 Nobel Biocare acquired the American implant manufacturer Steri-Oss Inc. in 1998.
 In the later part of the decade, Nobel Biocare opened a manufacturing plant in Mahwah, New Jersey, USA.

 The new century

 In 2002, the company changed its organizational structure by establishing a domicile in Switzerland with a newly founded group parent company.
 The primary listing of the shares was changed to the SIX SwissExchange (in 2008, the listing at the OMX Exchange in Stockholm was discontinued).
 In 2014, Danaher Corporation bought Nobel Biocare and as of 2015 is no longer listed on the SIX SwissExchange.

+In July 2018, Danaher announced its intention to spin off its $2.8 billion dental segment into an independent publicly traded company.
+They named Amir Aghdaei, who at the time was President of Danaher's Dental Platform, to be President and CEO of the new company upon completion of the transaction.
+The corporate spin-off was completed in December 2019, with the new company called Envista Holdings Corporation.